 When there is a waiting list you must fill out an application form and will then be placed in the next spot on the list.
 When contacted that a space is available you have forty-eight (48) hours to confirm your spot, or you will be placed at the bottom of the waiting list.
 (Waiting lists are posted on the ASSOCIATION website under 'GENERAL INFORMATION'.)
-Only one (1) boat slip or one (1) party dock may be reserved at any one time per lot.
+Only one (1) boat slip or one (1) party dock may be reserved at any one time per PRIMARY MEMBER/CO-MEMBER/TENANT.
+Long-term boat slip lessees may not rent short-term slips or docks.

-Boat Slips (20) and Party Docks (2) / By Short-term Rental Agreement:
+Boat Slips (20) / By Short-term Rental Agreement: